The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Methods

 \bmhead{Acknowledgements} We would like to thank the University of Chicago for research support and NCAR for the use of data stored on the Derecho computer system.
-D. Y. is supported by the NSF Career award and the Packard Fellowship.
+D. Y. is supported by the NSF CAREER award and the Packard Fellowship.
+MIROC6 large ensemble data was provided by Michiya Hayashi.
+Kaustubh Thirumalai provided the CESM1 steady-state simulations.